Hunt66/holbertonschool-higher_level_programming/0x08-python-more_classes/README.md

-## Python More Classes
+# Python More Classes
-# Holberton Coding School
+## Holberton Coding School
-Erwin Gove
+## Erwin Gove

+This repo is made for education

-In this lession I will be doing more things with classes
+In this lession I will be doing more things with classes. mostly building on a basic rectangle class.